-- informing parents of our expectations and offer ways of helping combat lateness. - parents of persistent offenders must be contacted, and reported to the Attendance Officer/Responsible Person if no improvement. - praise and acknowledge latecomers who improve. - ensure that staff set a good example by arriving punctually for lessons. - all children and parents must understand that lateness is actively discouraged, although sensitivity may be appropriate in some cases. - the attendance officer will be used to support pupils and families with any of the above issues. - Schools may use other incentives to improve levels of punctuality - Once the doors are closed at 8.50 am the only way to get into school is via the school office.
-Any pupil who comes into school this way from 8.50am will be marked as late in the attendance record.
+- informing parents of our expectations and offer ways of helping combat lateness. - parents of persistent offenders must be contacted, and reported to the Attendance Officer/Responsible Person if no improvement. - praise and acknowledge latecomers who improve. - ensure that staff set a good example by arriving punctually for lessons. - all children and parents must understand that lateness is actively discouraged, although sensitivity may be appropriate in some cases.

+Schools may use other incentives to improve levels of punctuality

+Once the doors are closed at 8:40am the only way to get into school is via the main reception Any pupil who comes into school this way from 8:40am will be marked as late in the attendance record.
 Records are kept of those pupils who are late, this is documented on the electronic register for each pupil (Attendance code L).
-Any child who arrives for school later than 0920 will be marked as having an unauthorised absence for the morning.
-(Attendance code U). - Children who have attended a dentist or doctor's appointment and subsequently come to school later than 9.20 will have the absence recorded as a medical absence (Attendance code M).
+Any child who arrives for school later than 9:10am will be marked as having an unauthorised absence for the morning.
+(Attendance code U).

+Children who have attended a dentist or doctor's appointment and subsequently come to school later than 9.05am will have the absence recorded as a medical absence (Attendance code M).

-- Children who are persistently late miss a significant amount of learning, often the most important aspect, as the beginning of the day is where the teacher explains the learning and what each child is expected to achieve. - Where there have been persistent incidents of lateness parents/carers will receive a letter advising them of the concerns and the school will provide opportunities for parents/carers to seek support and advice to address these issues. - Pupils who are late for school will attend lunchtime groundings to make the time up.
+Children who are persistently late miss a significant amount of learning, often the most important aspect, as the beginning of the day is where the teacher explains the learning and what each child is expected to achieve.
+Any student who arrives to school late will have a D1 breaktime detention to enable them to catch up on the registration PREP slides for the day.
+Students who are frequently late may be placed onto punctuality report.

+Where there have been persistent incidents of lateness parents/carers will receive a letter advising them of the concerns and the school will provide opportunities for parents/carers to seek support and advice to address these issues.